mfafinski/mfafinski.github.io/_posts/2020-9-29-Historical_data.md

 ---
 layout: post
-title:  "A portrait of historical data"
+title:  "Historical data.
+A portrait"
 image: /images/Eyck.jpg
 excerpt: "Historical data is not your familiar kitten.
-It's a saber-toothed tiger that will eat you and your village of data scientists for breakfast if you don't treat it with respect."
+It is a saber-toothed tiger that will eat you and your village of data scientists for breakfast if you don't treat it with respect."
 ---

 Historical data is not what you think it is and you should be careful when you use it.
 This is the tl;dr version of this article.

 But there is of course more to it.
 We observe recently a particular proliferation of data science forays into the historical datasets.
 Isn't that cool?
 But most of them tend to range on a scale from bad to very bad.
 It's not like humanists make no mistakes - they do and aplenty.
 But there is a particular problem when data scientists start using historical data to make their claims.
 Things get even more dire when they apply machine learning to substantiate their claims.
 Why?
 Well, read on!

-##The pitfalls of "trustworthiness"
+## The pitfalls of "trustworthiness"

 This piece will not be a simple repetition of the criticism aimed at the "trustworthiness" paper, but some points a worth reiterating.
 I recommend a couple of twitter threads if you want a crash course first.
 There is [mine](https://twitter.com/Calthalas/status/1309403512867106816?s=20) (sorry...) but also [this one](https://twitter.com/TraversEoin/status/1309549394178519040), which tackles the statistics part very well and [this one](https://twitter.com/yet_so_far/status/1309475976376725504) which gives a very well rounded critique and [this one](https://twitter.com/Yael_Rice/status/1309856150796595201?s=20) dissecting the bias.